AwesomePowered/SpigotBoard/README.md

-# SpigotBoard
+# SpigotBoard (1.8 - 1.12.2)
-Spigotboard is a bukkit scoreboard plugin which i abandoned This repo contains the latest source code i was working on (might not work)
+SpigotBoard is a simple but powerful spigot scoreboard plugin.

+### Placeholders
+SpigotBoard supports variables from PlaceholderAPI & some from Vault.
+A full list of built-in- and Vault variables can be found on the wiki page.